 In order to continue its objective of providing a safe digital advertising environment for all involved, Google has stepped up it safety protocols in the last year.
 After a number of scams reared their nasty heads in 2018, the leading search platform had to make a move to eliminate the risk users were being exposed to on a daily basis.
+This was to ensure that Google ads account align with Google regulations.

 The move was two-fold; billions of ads (2.3 billion to be exact), and one million ad accounts found to be ‘bad’ were removed from the platform for violating existing policies, while new policies were created.
 In total, 31 new policies were formed in response to negative ads relating to third-party technical services, ticket resellers, cryptocurrencies, bail bond payments, and addiction rehabilitation facilities.
-Accounts may only be granted to organizations that have been certified.
+Accounts may only be granted to organisations that have been certified.
 To deal specifically with fraudulent rehabilitation centres, Google has partnered up with LegitScript, a verification and monitoring service for online pharmacies.

 In Google’s report, ‘Enabling a safe digital advertising ecosystem’, they outline a recent removal of what has been cited as one of the biggest fraudulent operations they had ever encountered.
 Known by its codename ‘3ve’, the operation used fake domains and websites to exploit data centres and infect computers with malware, ultimately extracting large amounts of sensitive data.
 An average of 10,000 fake domains and more than three million ad bid requests (daily) were found.
 After passing the case on to the FBI, eight people were charged with numerous crimes including money laundering.